 - A CGI Rocky and Bullwinkle interacting with live people.

-- The same goes to a traditionally animated test subject for the CDI.
+- The same goes for a traditionally animated test subject for the CDI.

 - The trope namer is briefly referenced.Fearless Leader: There has never been a way to actually destroy a cartoon character until now.